 Directors and Associates must protect the integrity of the Corporation's network, systems, and Data and may only divulge information related thereto to those with a need to know for business purposes.
-Directors and Associates will not compromise access to the network, systems, or Data by granting access or communicating identifications and/or passwords to other individuals and shall safeguard such information in accordance with the Corporation's information security policies, procedures, and controls.
+Directors and Associates will not compromise access to the network, systems, or Data by granting access or communicating identifications and/or passwords to other individuals.